🔄

 Practical Ways to Choose Wellbeing Over Material Things

 Choosing health over possessions does not mean drastic life changes or perfection.
-It starts with small, compassionate shifts that honor your body and mind.
+It starts with small, compassionate shifts that honour your body and mind.
 Here are some ways to begin:

 These steps help you move toward conscious consumption, where your choices reflect care for yourself and the world.